Specialist Systems: AMA Referencing

 AMA Reference Lists

 In AMA referencing, authors should add all cited sources to a reference list at the end of the document.
-When proofreading, moreover, make sure:
+The rules for formatting an AMA reference list include the following:

 • All sources are listed in the order they were first cited.